 Distribution Criterion.
-Provide 95% of the state's residents access to a drop-off site within 15 miles.
+Provide 90% of the state's residents access to a permanent (e.g., year-round) drop-off site within 15 miles.

-The program's 25 year-round drop-off sites provided 99.9% of the state's residents access to a drop-off site within 15 miles.
+The program's 257 year-round drop-off sites provided 96.9% of the state's residents access to a drop-off site within 15 miles.
+When supplemental sites were included, coverage increased to 97.6%.

 Density Criterion.
-Provide one drop-off site for every 50,000 residents of an Urban Area.
+Provide one additional permanent drop-off site for every 30,000 residents of an Urban Area.